-After months of the blistering summer heat, it is exciting to see the coming of the fall season.
-The leaves are changing, there is a crisp breeze in the air, but in the back of a horse owner’s mind the word “colic” is repeating over and over again.
+After months in the blistering summer heat, it is exciting to see the coming of the fall season.
+The leaves are changing, and there is a crisp breeze in the air.
+But in the back of a horse owner’s mind, the word “colic” is repeating over and over again.
 Colic is one of the scariest words in the equestrian language.
 There are many causes for horse colic, but most are directly related to the microflora of a horse’s gastrointestinal tract.
 Many different factors can cause your horse to colic.
 While we cannot prevent all colic episodes, there are many steps that we can take during fall and winter to decrease the possibility of it.

 Water, water, water!

+The type of colic that most often occurs in cold weather is impaction colic.
 Impaction colic is due primarily to a lack of water intake.
 Always make sure that your horses have access to clean water.
 As the season changes from summer to fall, the grass in our pastures begins to lose moisture content.
 With this, we feed more hay to our horses to make up for less grass.
 When this happens, our horses are taking in much less water than they usually do because dead grass and hay do not have the moisture content that fresh green grass does.
 It is our job to make sure that water buckets and troughs stay clean and enticing to our horses.
 The addition of a salt block or table salt added to feed can also help to push our horses to their water troughs.
-We also need to make sure that we are monitoring the possible freezing of your horse’s water supply.
+We also need to make sure that we are monitoring the possible freezing of our horse’s water supply.
 Make sure to have a heated bucket or a tank de-icer, like the Ultimate Stock Tank De-Icer, in place before an expected freeze because just a few hours without access to water can put your horse at risk of colic.

 A parasite treatment program is essential to preventing horse colic.